June 08 2020 – Gergana Damyanova

 Elizabath Hobbs Keckley (1818-1907)

-Keckley was a former slave who went on to become one of America's first successful seamstresses.
+Keckley was a former slave who went on to become America's first black fashion designer.
 She established her atelier in Washington D.C. and became a trusted confidante of First Lady Mary Todd Lincoln - Abraham Lincoln's wife.
 Keckley made her gown for Lincoln's second inauguration.
 The was widely popular for her talent of using draping and fitting while still maintaining a modest style.

 So skilled and talented, the legend goes that even Dior was stunned by Lowe's craftsmanship - he once examined one of Lower's gowns and immediately asked "Who made this gown?".
 Lowe was famously commissioned the which would come to be one of the most famous gowns in history.
 Unfortunately, Jackie never rightfully named Lower, instead saying that "a coloured woman" made her of the wedding of Jackie Kennedy - .
 Lowe encountered a lot of obstacles - from blatant racism, illness, a husband who left her because of her dedication to her work to the Great Depression destroying her business.
 However, she never let any of these things get in the way of her passion, so she always found a way to bounce back.
 She was one of the most in-demand New York designers of her time - making gowns for generations of the Du Ponts and the Rockefellers among others.